Gaussian Elimination in Symplectic and split orthogonal groups: Double coset decomposition for Siegel maximal parabolic

 \section{Double coset decomposition for Siegel maximal parabolic}

 In this section, we compute the double coset decomposition with respect to Siegel maximal parabolic subgroup using our algorithm.
-Let $P$ be the Siegel maximal parabolic of $G$ where $G$ is either $\text{O}(d,k)$ or $\text{Sp}(2l,k)$.
+Let $P$ be the Siegel maximal parabolic of $G$ where $G$ is either split orthogonal group $\text{O}(d,k)$ or $\text{Sp}(2l,k)$, where char(k) is odd.
 In Lie theory, a parabolic is obtained by fixing a subset of simple roots~\cite[Section 8.3]{ca}.
 Siegel maximal parabolic corresponds to the subset consisting of all but the last simple root.
 Geometrically, a parabolic subgroup is obtained as fixed subgroup of a totally isotropic flag~\cite[Proposition 12.13]{mt}.
-The Siegel maximal parabolic is the fixed subgroup of following isotropic flag (with the basis in Section~\ref{des2}):
+The Siegel maximal parabolic is the fixed subgroup of following isotropic flag (with the basis in Section~\ref{des2}): Thus $P$ is of the form $ $ in $\text{O}(2l+1,k)$ and $ $ in $\text{Sp}(2l,k)$ and $\text{O}(2l,k)$.